Frequently Asked Questions (FAQ)

 Each organizer is responsible for the communication around his ticket policy.
 It is advised to consult the website of the organizer in question.

 Will my ticket remain valid for an event that has been moved?

-If the event for which you purchased tickets, e.g. a festival, performance or concert, is moved within the period of 2 years after the original date, or an event with the same essential characteristics is organized within that period, your ticket will remain valid for the new event.
+If the event for which you purchased tickets, e.g. a festival, performance or concert, is moved within the period of 3 years and 2 months after the original date, or an event with the same essential characteristics is organized within that period, your ticket will remain valid for the new event.

 In this case, the organizer in question will provide the necessary information regarding that ticket.

 Your original ticket will be valid for the new event, or the organizer will provide you with a credit that you can spend on an event organized by them.
-This event must have the same essential characteristics as the original event and take place within two years from the original event.
+This event must have the same essential characteristics as the original event and take place within 3 years and 2 months from the original event.

 What does an 'event with the same essential characteristics' mean?

 An 'event with the same essential characteristics' means that the new event is of the same nature as the original event.